Xilinx/Vitis_Model_Composer/Setting_Signal_Size/README.md

 ![](images/block_with_output_stream.png)

-# How to set "Sample Size"?
+# How to set "Signal Size"?

 Let's look at the kernel function for a kernel we are importing: